fakedon/hub-mirror/README.md

 # hub-mirror

+Action for mirroring repos between Hubs (like Github and Gitee)
 Based on [this action](https://github.com/Yikun/hub-mirror-action)

 ### Feature
 * add dst repo prefix and suffix.

-### Description
+### New added settings
-rename_dst  Rename the destination repo's name, default false
+- `rename_dst`   Rename the destination repo's name, default false
-prefix_dst  Prefix_ added to the beggining of the destination repo's name, prefix will be the source repo's account if not set
+- `prefix_dst`  Prefix_ added to the beggining of the destination repo's name, prefix will be the source repo's account if not set
-suffix_dst  _Suffix added to the end of the destination repo's name
+- `suffix_dst`  _Suffix added to the end of the destination repo's name

 ### Sample